anthonykasza/crypto-terms/README.md

 BitGo - a custodian that supports key splitting.
 For example, 2 out of 3 keys are required to make a transaction.
 1 piece resides in a hardware token, 1 piece resides on a mobile device, and 1 piece resides with the custodian.

 Binance - a cryptocurrency exchange which is the largest exchange in the world in terms of daily trading volume of cryptocurrencies.
 Binance was banned in the United States on regulatory grounds and is no longer accessible for U.S. citizens.

-Binance operates out of Malta - sketchy!
+1inch - a decentralized exchange that aims to offer the "best rates by discovering the most efficient swapping routes across all leading DEXes."

 Coinbase - is an American company that operates a cryptocurrency exchange platform.